jeromegold/coding_three_repo/README.md

 # Coding Three Project

-This is the repository for the Coding Three Project.

 **Overview**

 The aim of the project was to use machine learning tools to generate an instagram image of an "influencer" and assess whether this generated image is